 The history of capital punishment dates back to ancient civilizations, where it was often used as a means of maintaining social order and exacting retribution.
 Methods of execution varied widely, ranging from stoning and crucifixion to beheading and burning at the stake.
 In many societies, the death penalty was applied to a broad range of offenses, often disproportionate to the severity of the crime.

 The 20th century witnessed significant legal challenges to capital punishment, particularly concerning the methods of execution and the potential for racial bias in its application.
-In Furman v.
-Georgia (1972), the Supreme Court effectively suspended the death penalty, ruling that it was being applied arbitrarily and inconsistently.
+Georgia* (1972), the Supreme Court effectively suspended the death penalty, ruling that it was being applied arbitrarily and inconsistently.
+In *Furman v.
 This decision led to states revising their capital punishment statutes to address these concerns.

 Legal and Constitutional Arguments